 Nevertheless, most parents who tried Peep on a Perch last year loved it, according to five-star reviews of the product on Amazon.

 Peep on a Perch is ideal for kids ages 3-7.
-It’s selling for give or take $20 at vendors including Amazon, Barnes & Noble and Target.
+It’s selling for about $17-22 at vendors including Amazon, Barnes & Noble and Target.
 Oh, and our guess is this gift pairs best with Peeps (the edible kind!).